schnerring/schnerring.github.io/content/posts/opnsense-baseline-guide-with-vpn-guest-and-vlan-support/index.md

 | Prefetch DNS Key Support | `checked` |
 | Harden DNSSEC data       | `checked` |

 The final step is to add a custom [SOA record](https://www.cloudflare.com/learning/dns/dns-records/dns-soa-record/) to the local zone making Unbound the authoritative name server for `corp.example.com`.
 We prevent Unbound from querying external name servers for an internal domain and exposing our network structure to the outside.
-For [advanced Unbound configuration like this](https://docs.opnsense.org/manual/unbound.html#advanced-configurations), we use [Templates](https://docs.opnsense.org/development/backend/templates.html) (OPNsense versions >= 21.7).
+For [advanced Unbound configuration like this](https://docs.opnsense.org/manual/unbound.html#advanced-configurations), we use [Templates](https://docs.opnsense.org/development/backend/templates.html).

 Connect to OPNsense via serial console or SSH and add a `+TARGETS` file by running `sudo vi /usr/local/opnsense/service/templates/OPNsense/Unbound/+TARGETS` containing: